When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Why Does Your Belly Button Change During Pregnancy?
+Why Your Belly Button Pops Out

 Some patients mention slight pain when their belly button pops out.
 This is usually due to the stretching of the skin in the thinnest region of the abdomen rather than the act of the belly popping out.
 If there is a sharp, consistent pain in the region, however, it is important to let the doctor know, as it can be referred pain from another organ in the abdomen.